Carole & Tuesday: Anime

-The 24-episode anime television series by studio Bones is directed by Motonobu Hori with Shinichirō Watanabe as supervising director.
-Eisaku Kubonouchi provides the original character designs, while Tsunenori Saito adapts them for animation.
+The 24-episode anime television series is produced by Bones and directed by Motonobu Hori with Shinichirō Watanabe as supervising director.
+Eisaku Kubonouchi provided the original character designs, while Tsunenori Saito adapted them for animation.
 The series aired in Fuji TV's +Ultra timeslot from April 11 to October 3, 2019, and is streamed exclusively on Netflix.
 The series is in commemoration of the 20th anniversary of Bones and the 10th anniversary of record label FlyingDog.
 A special broadcast, Carole & Tuesday Golden Week Special, was aired on Line Live on May 1, 2019.
 It included a behind-the-scenes documentary, recording sessions with the singers, and the music video for the opening theme song "Kiss Me".
 Netflix holds international distribution rights, and the first half of Carole & Tuesday was released worldwide on August 30, 2019 with an English dub.
 The other half was released on December 24.

 Starting on June 28, 2019, an eight-episode series of Flash-animated shorts titled Car & Tue began streaming on the series' official YouTube channel.
 The anime shorts center on "light-hearted, comical dialogue" between characters in the series.